the-markup/facebook-removed-interests/README.md

 In late October 2021, before Facebook removed any interest-targeting options, we started compiling a list of potentially sensitive terms in our dataset, such as “Diabetes mellitus awareness” and “Adult Children of Alcoholics.”
 We also collected a list of terms that Facebook’s tools recommended to advertisers when they entered one of these potentially sensitive terms—for example, the company suggested “BET” and “Essence (magazine)” when advertisers searched for “African-American culture” (screen capture below).

 ![AfricanAmericanCulture-suggestions2x](https://user-images.githubusercontent.com/821717/167681695-76554405-2fc4-48ac-a9d9-7677cfd472dc.png)
+Source: Screen capture of Facebook's Ad Manager tool from October 2021.

 ### Collecting Audience Size: